eiffel-community/eiffel-intelligence/wiki/artifact-created-event-aggregation.md

 aggregated object.
 However, as it is a start event so a new aggregated object is created by extracting information from this event.

-### Information Extraction from an Event: ###
+## Data extraction from event

 In this step, information from a given event is extracted.
 This information will then be added into a relevant aggregated object.
 This is what the term aggregation comes from.
 What information is extracted from a given event is encoded in the extraction rules.
 Extraction rules are represented in the rules object with a key named “ExtractionRules”.
 For example, for the current event and rule object, following information will be extracted:

     {